tomalley16/Plot.ly-Homework---Belly-Button-Biodiversity/README.md

-here is the link:
+# Plot.ly Homework - Belly Button Biodiversity

-<a href"
+Here is a link to go directly to the site:

 http://127.0.0.1:5500/StarterCode/index.html

-# Plot.ly Homework - Belly Button Biodiversity
+Below were the instructions and description of the assignment:

 ![Bacteria by filterforge.com](Images/bacteria.jpg)